-Ashton Eaton of the University of Oregon set a new World Indoor record* of 6499 points in winning the men’s Heptathlon at the NCAA indoor championships here.
+Ashton Eaton set a world indoor record* of 6499 in winning the men’s heptathlon at the NCAA Indoor Championships in Fayetteville.

-Eaton, defending the championship he won a year ago, set personal heptathlon bests in every one of the seven Heptathlon events to better the World indoor best of 6476 set by Dan O’Brien on this same weekend 17 years ago in Toronto at the 1993 IAAF World Indoor Championships.
+Eaton, defending the title he won a year ago, set heptathlon personal bests in every one of the seven heptathlon events to better the world indoor best of 6476 set by Dan O’Brien on this same weekend 17 years ago in Toronto at the 1993 IAAF World Indoor Championships.

-Another Oregon multi-eventer, Brianne Theisen, won the women’s Pentathlon.
-Her total of 4396 points puts her fourth on the all-time collegiate list behind Jacquelyn Johnson, Austra Skujyte (LIT), and Hyleas Fountain.
+Another Oregon combined eventer, Brianne Theisen, won the women’s pentathlon.
+Her total of 4396 points puts her fourth on the all-time collegiate list behind Jacquelyn Johnson, Austra Skujyte, and Hyleas Fountain.

 McCorory sets US 400m record

-In the straightaway races, Nigeria’s Blessing Okagbare of Texas-El Paso (aka UTEP) finished the double which is beginning to look like her property.
-Friday she won the long jump with 6.87; today she came from behind with a burst and a lean at the tape to edge Gabby Mayo of Texas A&M; both were timed in 7.18, with the nod going to Okagbare, 7.172 to 7.175 – a couple or three centimetres.
+In the short sprints, Nigeria’s Blessing Okagbare of Texas-El Paso (UTEP) finished the double which is beginning to look like her property.
+On Friday she won the long jump with 6.87m; today she came from behind with a burst and a lean at the tape to edge Gabby Mayo of Texas A&M; both were timed in 7.18, with the nod going to Okagbare, 7.172 to 7.175 – a couple or three centimetres.

-The men’s 60 was won by Floridian Jeff Demps, his time of 6.57 confirming his 6.56 of Friday when he led the qualifiers.
-Closest to Demps was Gerald Phiri (ZAM), in 6.60.
+The men’s 60m was won by Floridian Jeff Demps, his time of 6.57 confirming his 6.56 of Friday when he led the qualifiers.
+Closest to Demps was Gerald Phiri in 6.60.

 Both 60m hurdles winners had to come from behind.
 Defending champion Ronnie Ash of Oklahoma, who led Friday’s qualifiers with 7.55, recovered from a bad start to edge Booker Nunley of South Carolia, 7.56 to 7.58.
 Queen Harrison emerged from a crowd at the fourth barrier to beat her Virginia Tech teammate, Kristi Castlin, 7.95 to 8.01.

-Standouts in the jumps today were Christian Taylor of Florida, with two world-class triple jumps (17.18 and 17.17); Kylie Hutson of Indiana State, winner of the women’s pole vault for the third straight year, with a 4.50 clearance – both are Americans – and Kimberly Williams (JAM) of Florida State, who defended her championship with a winning jump of 13.95.
+Standouts in the jumps today were Christian Taylor of Florida, with two world-class triple jumps (17.18m and 17.17m); Kylie Hutson of Indiana State, winner of the women’s pole vault for the third straight year, with a 4.50m clearance and Kimberly Williams of Florida State, who successfully defended her triple jump title with a winning leap of 13.95m.

-In the men’s high jump Derek Drouin, a Canadian sophomore at Indiana University, had only one miss enroute to a victorious 2.28, which he followed with two very close misses at 2.31.
+In the men’s high jump Derek Drouin, a Canadian sophomore at Indiana University, had only one miss en route to a victorious 2.28m, which he followed with two close misses at 2.31m.

-The middle distances were mostly slow, tactical races, but both 800s are worth noting.
+The middle distances were mostly slow, tactical races, but both 800m finals are worth noting.
 Phoebe Writght of Tennessee won the women’s race, leading all the way to win handily in 2:02.55.
-In the men’s 800, fast-closing U.S. Olympian Andrew Wheating of Oregon overtook Penn State’s Ryan Foster (AUS) in the home straight, only to be out-fast-finished by Virginia freshman Robbie Andrews, who won by 1/100th of a second in 1:48.39.
+In the men’s 800m, fast-closing US Olympian Andrew Wheating of Oregon overtook Penn State’s Ryan Foster in the home straight, only to be out-fast-finished by Virginia freshman Robbie Andrews, who won by 0.01 in 1:48.39.

-The day’s two throws were won by Walter Henning of Louisiana State, who took the men’s weight throw with a good 23.56; and Mariam Kevkishvili of Florida, who won her second straight women’s shot put title, with a throw of 18.59m.
-Kevkishvili comes from Georgia, but not the state that abuts Florida on the north; her Georgia is the former SSR, halfway around the world.
+The day’s two throws were won by Walter Henning of Louisiana State, who took the men’s weight throw with 23.56m, and Mariam Kevkishvili of Florida, who won her second straight women’s shot put title with a throw of 18.59m.

 Jim Dunaway for the IAAF